FOREX-Dollar hits 7-month high against yen; ECB comments boost euro

 By Harry Robertson and Rocky Swift

-LONDON/TOKYO, June 27 (Reuters) - The dollar rose to a seven-month high against the yen on Tuesday, with investors on the look-out for possible intervention by Japan to boost the ailing currency.
+LONDON/TOKYO, June 27 (Reuters) - The dollar rose to a seven-month high against the yen on Tuesday before paring its gains, with investors on the look-out for possible intervention by Japan to boost the ailing currency.

 Meanwhile, the euro picked up against the dollar as investors listened closely to policymakers' speeches at the European Central Bank's annual forum at Sintra in Portugal.

-The dollar rose almost 0.3% to 143.94 yen JPY=EBS, its highest since Nov.
+The dollar rose to 143.94 yen JPY=EBS, its highest since Nov.
 10, despite Japanese officials vowing to respond appropriately if currency moves became excessive.
+It was last up 0.1% at 143.63 yen to the dollar.

 Finance Minister Shunichi Suzuki said on Tuesday: "We will closely watch currency market moves with a strong sense of urgency and will respond appropriately if the moves become excessive."